Ver página en: Español

 Last fall, I found myself looking at different alternatives for an urban solo weekend getaway.
 I wanted to travel somewhere new, ideally a budget-friendly destination with great street art.
 Some of the best flight deals I found were to Warsaw.
 And when I started looking for information about street art in Poland, images of some of the most iconic murals in Lodz kept popping up.

-As it turns out, with the creation of its Urban Forms Gallery project in 2009, the city of Lodz has managed to grow an impressive collection of large-scale murals by some of the most recognized international street artists.
-In fact, if you are into street art, you probably have seen photos of some of the murals featured in this post at some point.
+With the creation of the Urban Forms Gallery project in 2009, the city of Lodz has managed to grow an impressive collection of large-scale murals by some of the most recognized international street artists.
+If you are into street art, you’ve probably seen photos of some of the walls featured in this post at some point.

 The Local Street Art Scene in Lodz

 After arriving at my hotel on Friday evening, I went to grab a quick bite to eat and decided to go to bed early.
 I only had two full days to explore the city, and from my research, I could see that there was a lot to cover in just 48 hours.

 The next morning, I was super happy because I could see this massive mural below right from my hotel room‘s window.
 This work is titled Bang! and it’s a collaboration between Polish duo Etam Cru and SatOne, a Venezuelan artist based in Munich.
 And that was only the beginning.

 During my time in Lodz, I came across several more works from the guys behind the Etam Cru duo.
 The old lady holding the chicken was one of my overall favorite pieces.
 Then there was this other large-scale mural (picture above) in the complex, which is a collaboration with another emerging Polish artist Robert Proch (a.k.a.
 Tone).